Skip to content

 Create a new Pavex project

 The pavex CLI provides a new subcommand to scaffold a new Pavex project.
-Let's use it to create a new project called demo:

-pavex new demo && cd demo
+pavex new --template="quickstart" demo && cd demo

 Commands